 Scoring points for being an interior designer herself, Katharine Pooley’s line of furniture and accessories is both glamorous and refined.
 A global nomad who works on both commercial and residential projects, Pooley’s expertise lies in personalisation and service.
 You don’t just pick an item out at the showroom or boutique.
 Instead, her team can conduct a full consultation in your home so that your needs fit within the space.
 Her online boutique retails everything you need (or didn’t think you need) in your home, from dining accessories, bathroom necessities, lighting and other objet d’art to outfit your pad.

 The Get Back sofa is also a worthy investment, particularly if you’re into The Beatles.
 Here, the seat and seat and backrest merge together in a single, light element decorated with sleek, thin piping.
-Inspired by the lyrics “Get back, get back, get back to where you once belonged”, Poltrona Frau invites you to put comfort first, above all else.
+Inspired by the lyrics “Get back, get back, get back to where you once belonged”, Poltrona Frau invites you to put comfort first, above everything else.

 It’s inevitable not to include the French purveyors of fine furnishing in this roundup, especially hot on the heels of the opening of their showroom in Singapore.
 Known for working with some of the best names in both design and haute couture, Roche Bobois has had the pleasure of calling Kenzo Takada, Jean Paul Gaultier and Missoni Home partners.
 One such designer is Dutch maverick Marcel Wanders, whose Globe Trotter collection will put all other ‘wanderlusters’ to shame.
-Taking the exploratory essence of travel into form and function, he’s paid tribute to the legacies of the Montgolfiers – who invented the hot air balloon – into a sofa.

-For something truly Parisian, Roche Bobois’ tribute to Cancan dancers show up in the La Parisienne tables, with legs dressed in fishnet stockings.
+Taking the exploratory essence of travel into form and function, he pays tribute to the legacy of the Montgolfier brothers (who invented the hot air balloon) into a sofa.
+But for something truly Parisian, Roche Bobois’ tribute to Cancan dancers show up in the La Parisienne tables, with legs dressed in fishnet stockings.

 In addition to the luxe looks in its Singapore showroom, Roche Bobois also provides interior design expertise and a product customisation service, complete with made-to-measure dimensions and 3D design tools.